CHUWI Hi13 Review

 You are currently viewing CHUWI Hi13 Review

 In this article, I give you my Chuwi Hi13 review with specs included.
-This is a more affordable Surface Book competitor even though it has more like the Asus Transformer Books keyboard base.
+This is a more affordable Surface Book competitor, even though it has more of the Asus Transformer Book keyboard base.

 CHUWI Hi13 Back Lid